 |Basic/Advanced Mode||Choice||Basic - This mode will build a Query for you using settings from Data Source, Data Selection and Data Source Filter parameters.
 In most cases, this will be sufficient.

 Advanced - This mode will require you to write an SQL-like query to call data from Couchbase.
-The available fields and their descriptions are documented in the data model.

 |Server||Choice||Address of the Couchbase server from which data is to be sourced.|

 |Password||Text||Login password for the Couchbase server.|

 |Data Source||Choice||Select a data source from the server.|

 |Data Selection||Choice||Select one or more columns to return from the query.|

 |Data Source Filter||Input Column||The available input columns vary depending upon the Data Source.|

 |Qualifier||Is - Compares the column to the value using the comparator.